tuupola/slim-docker/README.md

 $ docker service ls
 ```

-Youcan `tail -f` Apache logs to see the load balancing in action.
+You can `tail -f` Apache logs to see the load balancing in action.

 ```
 $ docker service logs slim_apache -f